 Travelling to/from Dublin City Centre and UCD

 - If travelling between Dublin City centre and UCD, the best option is to use Dublin Bus.
 Dublin Bus no’s 2, 11 and 46A serve both O’Connell Street and UCD.
 There are two Dublin Bus stops in UCD which are indicated on the campus map.
 Be warned exact change is needed when purchasing bus tickets on Dublin bus!
 A more convenient way to pay for public transport is using Leap Card.
+A Leap Card can be bought at the Dublin Airport here.
 It saves you carrying change and Leap Card fares are usually 20% cheaper than cash single tickets.
-You can purchase Leap card on Dublin Airport, UCD campus, or on numerous locations in the city.
+You can purchase Leap Card at Dublin Airport, UCD campus (at Centra), or on numerous locations in the city.
 You can use Leap card for Dublin Bus, Luas, and Dart.

 - It also possible to use the Luas (tram-service) Green Line to travel between the city centre and UCD, however the closest stops to the UCD campus are roughly a half-hour walk from campus (either Milltown or Windy Arbour Luas stops).